parisodlab/dry-guide/docs/ena.md

 ## Steps to Upload Data to ENA

 1. **Create a New Study:**
     - Log in to the ENA Webin submission system.
+The user id is Webin-60428.
+Ask the system administrator for the password.
     - Click on the "Submit Data" tab.
     - Click on "Create a new study."
     - Fill in the required fields (e.g., study title, abstract, etc.).